cailleyfactor/pathomic_fusion/README.md

 ## Usage
 Jupyter notebooks for the evaluation code are available in the root directory.

 To run the code for training, first clone the repository from git.
-To make the environment for running the project a n environment.yml file is provided with the necessary packages needed to run the environment.
+To make the environment for running the project an environment.yml file is provided with the necessary packages needed to run the environment.
 Create this environment using: conda env create -f environment.yml

 A folder entitled 'checkpoints' needs to be created in the root directory and the trained checkpoints from this reproduction can be downloaded here: https://1drv.ms/f/s!AorA9DLtGnxlhMNWgd0K-rRJSO13BQ?e=WwqAox
 A folder entitled 'data' needs to be created also in the root directory and the relevant data is available from the Mahmood lab here in the 'data' directory: https://drive.google.com/drive/folders/1swiMrz84V3iuzk8x99vGIBd5FCVncOlf